 - maca’s different colors pertains to the skin only.
 Once peeled, they all a very similar off-white to pale yellow color.

-Based on all of the above, I personally lean towards yellow maca or tricolor maca (more on that below) because it won’t be quite as stimulating as the other two types.
+Based on all of the above, I personally lean towards yellow maca or tricolor maca (more on that below) because they’re not quite as stimulating as the other two types.

 2. Maca Supplement Types